Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 In consultancies, venture builders, and organizations that prioritize a customer-centric product perspective, there is also a high demand for service designers, strategic designers, and business designers.
 While these roles intersect with product design, they also offer opportunities for professional growth and transition.

-In the current market, there is demand for both senior and junior designers, but it varies depending on the specific company and its needs.
-While experienced designers who can lead projects and teams are often in higher demand, companies also recognize the value of fresh perspectives and energy that junior designers bring to the table.
+In the current market, there is demand for senior and junior designers, but it varies depending on the specific company and its needs.
+While experienced designers who can lead projects and teams are often in higher demand, companies also recognize the value of fresh perspectives and energy that junior designers bring.
 However, there is currently a trend towards reducing overhead costs, leading to the dismissal of many design managers.
 As a result, design teams are reporting more to product and tech departments, and the role of individual contributors is becoming more important.

 During times of cost-saving measures, the primary question is always: Who is working productively, and who can be deemed expendable?
 Experience has shown that this approach typically leads to repercussions – design teams become overburdened.
 Initially, freelancers are brought in to alleviate the workload, but eventually, the lack of leadership becomes apparent, prompting companies to rehire leadership positions.
 Unfortunately, this pattern tends to repeat itself as companies fail to learn from past unsustainable practices.